ropg/heltec_esp32_lora_v3/README.md

 ### Getting started

-First, install this library if you haven't already, either by hitting "Install" from the Arduino IDE's library manager or by copying the files in this repository to your Arduino libraries directory.
+First, install this library if you haven't already, either by hitting "Install" from the Arduino IDE's library manager or by copying this repository to your Arduino `libraries` directory.

 Then, in your sketches, `#include <heltec.h>`.
 This will provide the display, radio and button instances.
 Then in your `setup()`, put `heltec_setup()` to initialize the serial port at 115.200 bps and initialize the display.
 In the `loop()` part of your sketch, put `heltec_loop()`.
 This will make sure the button is scanned, and provides the [deep sleep "off"](#using-it-as-the-power-button) functionality if you set that up.